 4. Our inner being will be revealed at the time of judgment

-At the time of our eternal judgment, our inner being will become known and the goodness of believers will shine forth as bright light.
+At the time of our eternal judgment, our inner being will become known to all and the goodness of believers will shine forth as bright light.

 Are you seeking deeper faith, a more meaningful life, or greater inner peace?